 When you imagine the security threat to your company, you might conjure up images of hackers working tirelessly to access your systems and use your data for nefarious purposes.
 The truth is, one of your biggest threats is probably in the office down the hall.

-A 2015 study found that internal actors were responsible for 43% of data loss.
+A report by CNBC found that 47% of business leaders said human error was the of data loss.
 Half of this is intentional—disgruntled or opportunistic employees, contractors, or suppliers performing deliberate acts of data theft.
 But half of it is accidental.
 People like to cut corners, and probably most employees in your company aren’t as concerned about security as you are.

 Any file transfer solution with a good ROI has to address the threat coming from within the business.
 You want to have role-based security options that limit each user to the servers and the functions of managed file transfer that they absolutely need to use.
 Detailed audit logs mean you always know who is doing what with the solution.

 In many industries, inadequate security practices don’t just put your own corporate data at risk, they can endanger highly sensitive information like credit card numbers and health records.
 For this reason, a number of compliance requirements exist to protect personal data.
 A few of the most common are PCI DSS, Sarbanes-Oxley, and HIPAA, but your industry may have others.